 research overview

-His current research delves into the fascinating realm of Dark Matter (DM).
-Observations indicate that the universe’s energy density is predominantly composed of Dark Energy (DE), driving its accelerated expansion, while DM plays a crucial role in the gravitational collapse that leads to the formation of cosmic structures.
+His current research explores the intriguing domain of Dark Matter (DM).
+Observations reveal that the universe’s energy density is predominantly composed of Dark Energy (DE), responsible for its accelerated expansion, while DM plays a critical role in the gravitational collapse that leads to the formation of cosmic structures.

-Dark Matter is a crucial element for generating the large-scale inhomogeneities that form galaxies and clusters.
-Identifying DM is not only essential for cosmology but also for particle physics, as no Standard Model particles can account for its role, at least not yet!
+Dark Matter is fundamental to generating the large-scale inhomogeneities that form galaxies and clusters.
+Identifying DM is not only pivotal for cosmology but also for particle physics, as no Standard Model (SM) particles can account for its behavior—at least, not yet!

-A key framework in his research is the Higgs portal, which connects the Standard Model (SM) to potential DM candidates.
-Through this approach, DM interacts with ordinary matter via the Higgs boson, serving as a “portal” between the SM and a hidden sector.
-Typically, a scalar field couples to the Higgs, enabling DM production and annihilation.
-This leverages the well-established Higgs mechanism and can potentially explain DM properties, while being experimentally accessible through collider and indirect detection experiments.
-The Higgs portal provides a minimal yet effective extension to the SM in the search for DM candidates.
+A key focus of his research is the Higgs portal, a framework that links the SM to potential DM candidates.
+Through this approach, DM interacts with ordinary matter via the Higgs boson, acting as a “portal” between the SM and a hidden sector.
+Typically, a scalar field couples to the Higgs, facilitating DM production and annihilation.
+This method leverages the well-established Higgs mechanism and provides a pathway to explaining DM properties, making it experimentally accessible through collider and indirect detection experiments.
+The Higgs portal offers a minimal yet powerful extension to the SM in the search for viable DM candidates.

 recent publications